CalebJohn/shell-coupler/README.md

 If I find that I'm relying on Coupler, I'll probably start implementing some of the below.
 - [ ] Enable the `Tab` key in the editor (didn't I say this was proof-of-concept?)
+- [ ] Allow scrolling of both views
 - [ ] Add a configuration system
 	- [ ] Support custom scripting languages
 	- [ ] Support custom styles